 Reflection has helped me become more successful in identifying the source of their frustrations.
 Taking the time to identify the source means I can better anticipate their needs and adjust tasks and the environment to meet them where they are.
 Children with autism often thrive on structure, predictable routines/transitions, wait time, skills broken down into achievable steps and reinforcement.
 But there is no one-size-fits-all solution and something that worked today may not have the same result tomorrow.
 Be persistent, try a new approach and reflect on what worked or didn’t.

 I hope you enjoyed my personal reflection on autism and what autism has taught me.
 It’s a privilege to be able to learn every day from autistic children who experience the world differently.
 Our NAPA parents online community is filled with stories from parents who have learned acceptance, patience, and the value of reflection from their children.
 I’m honored to have the opportunity to join them.

-Allyson Bates is an occupational therapist that works with children with Autism and other diagnoses to promote independence and enjoyment in meaningful daily activities.
-She was previously an elementary school teacher and now has worked at the Neurological and Physical Abilitation Center (NAPA) for over three years and is passionate about sharing knowledge and research to increase awareness about the kids and families she works with.
+Allyson Bates is an occupational therapist who works with children with autism and other diagnoses to promote independence and enjoyment in meaningful daily activities.
+She was previously an elementary school teacher and now has worked at the Neurological and Physical Abilitation Center (NAPA) for over seven years and is passionate about sharing knowledge and research to increase awareness about the kids and families she works with.

 At NAPA, we take an individualized approach to therapy because we understand that each child is unique with very specific needs.
 For this reason, no two therapeutic programs are alike.
 If your child needs our services, we will work closely with you to select the best therapies for them, creating a customized program specific to your child’s needs and your family’s goals.
 Let your child’s journey begin today by contacting us to learn more.